Do you want to take your blog to the next level but lack a plan and don’t know where to begin?

 What do you need to make monthly, weekly, and even daily to reach that goal?

 By setting SMART blogging goals, you know exactly where you’re going, and you can create the steps to get there.

-Now that you understand what SMART goals are and how to set them, let’s look at smart blogging goals that every blogger should make in one form or another.
+Now that you understand what SMART goals are and the five steps on how to set them, let’s look at 7 smart blogging goals that every blogger should make in one form or another.